Simple syrup is used in many drink recipes, but also in desserts too. Traditionally made with white sugar you can make 'sugar' syrup sugar-free too!

 Regular 'sugar' syrup is just made with granulated sugar and water.
 It's easy to make but you can purchase prepared versions.

 You can easily add flavor to your simple syrup by cooking fruit or herbs in the water while heating it and straining the syrup to separate the pulp from the juice.

 If you want to decrease your consumption of sugar you can use a granulated sugar substitute in place of sugar to make drink syrup.
 A sugar-free simple syrup can be made with granulated Stevia in the Raw, Splenda, or Swerve for example.

-Keep in mind that these products don’t taste exactly the same a sugar, so will change the taste of your drink or dessert.
+Keep in mind that these products don't taste exactly the same as sugar, so will change the taste of your drink or dessert.

 - 1 cup sugar or a sugar-substitute

 - Bring 1 cup of water to a low boil in a small saucepan.

 - Turn off the heat as soon as the water begins to boil.

 - Remove the saucepan from the heat source.